British Aerospace Sea Harrier: Indian Navy

 On 11 May 2016, a ceremony was held at INS Hansa, Dabolim, Goa to commemorate the phasing out of Sea Harriers from INAS 300 "White Tigers" and their replacement by the MiG-29K/KUB fighters.
 Aircraft of both types performed an air display at the ceremony, marking the final flight of the Sea Harriers after 33 years of service in the Indian Navy.
-The Indian Navy operates MiG-29K/KUB STOBAR fighters from Vikramaditya.
+The Indian Navy operates MiG-29K/KUB STOBAR fighters from Vikramaditya and later from the new INS Vikrant.